lealceldeiro/gems/CleanCode/Chapter02/README.md

 Nowadays Hungarian Notation and other forms of type encoding are simply impediments.
 They make it harder to change the name or type of a variable, function, or class.
 They make it harder to read the code.
 And they create the possibility that the encoding system will mislead the reader.

 ### Member Prefixes

+You also don’t need to prefix member variables with `m_` anymore.
+Your classes and functions should be small enough that you don’t need them.
+And you should be using an editing environment that highlights or colorizes members to make them distinct.

+## Avoid Mental Mapping

+Readers shouldn’t have to mentally translate your names into other names they already know.
+This problem generally arises from a choice to use neither problem domain terms nor solution domain terms.